ADAPTIVE CRUISE CONTROL

 The cruising speed may be exceeded at any time by depressing the accelerator pedal.

-When exceeding this speed, the cruising speed and the following bars are shown in red, and the cruising speed flashes on the instrument panel: the distance control function is no longer active.
+When exceeding this speed, the cruising speed and the following bars show red and the cruising speed flashes on the instrument panel: the distance control function is no longer activated.

 Then, release the accelerator: cruise and distance control will automatically reactivate unless the function has been set to standby.

 Putting the function on standby

 - you depress the brake pedal;

 - you use the gear lever;

 - the engine speed is too low or too high;

 - the vehicle speed is lower than 24.8 mph (40 km/h) or over 105.4 mph (170 km/h);